 East Tennessee State University expects its students to participate in their communities in many ways.
 Being a registered voter is an important way to be involved.
 To help students with information about how to register, the ETSU Center for Community Engagement, Learning and Leadership has registration forms for voting in Tennessee as well as voter registration information from other states.
-Contact Deborah Harley at (423) 439-5675 or CELLINFO@ETSU.edu for more information.
-The Center for Community Engagement, Learning and Leadership is located on the first floor of the D. P. Culp Center.
+Contact Carla Warner at (423) 439-5641 Adult, Commuter and Transfer Services Community Engagement, Learning and Leadership is located on the second floor of the D. P. Culp Center.